jhess/LoRA-Training-GPT-2-and-Google-T5-to-Translate-German/README.md

-# German to English Text Translation using GPT-2 Training and Optimization using LoRA
+# English to German Text Translation using GPT-2 Training and Optimization using LoRA

-This project optimizes the weights of the GPT-2 Transformer model from HuggingFace to translate German text to English.
+This project optimizes the weights of the GPT-2 Transformer model from HuggingFace to translate English text to German.
 It uses Low-Rank Adaptation (LoRA) to fine-tune the weights of the multi-head attention query and value matrices to improve its translation performance on text.
+It subsequently uses qLoRA, or quantization, as an additional method of optimizing the weights.

 ## Table of Contents
 - [Installation](#installation)